google/zetasql/docs/mathematical_functions.md

 `DOUBLE` unless
 both X and Y are `FLOAT`, in which case it returns `FLOAT`.
-Unlike the division operator (/), this function does not generate errors for division by zero or overflow.</p>
+Unlike the division operator (/), this function doesn't generate errors for division by zero or overflow.</p>

 <table>
   <thead>